fwbrandao/projects_dashboard/README.md

 Live view - https://projects-dashboard-fb.netlify.app/

-This a work in progress dashboard to host some of my Data Science projects.
+This a work in progress dashboard to host some of my projects.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).